Tomato Cheddar Bread

 - Add the cheese cubes and fold gently.

-- Grease a loaf tin (9X5 inch) or a round tin (9 inch tin) with oil.
+- Grease a loaf tin (9X5 inch) or a baking tray with little oil.

 - Preheat the oven to 200°C.

-- Gently brush the top with extra olive oil or milk.
+- Gently brush the top with milk or water.

-- When you tap the top, the bread should sound hollow if its done.
+- When you tap the bottom of the bread, it should sound hollow if its done.

 - Place the loaf on a wire rack to cool.